DerpCake1/FireWatch/README.md

 # limitd

-A github repo for MakerHacks 25' with Jordan Tran, Samit Rath, and Sebastian Sandoval.

-Wildfire Risk Assessment System
-This project uses a **temperature/humidity sensor** and a **rotary encoder** (acting as an anemometer) to collect environmental data.
-The data is sent to **ThingSpeak for live monitoring and analyzed using a decision tree algorithm to assess the risk of wildfires in a specific area.

-# limitd

 A GitHub repo for MakerHacks 25' with Jordan Tran, Samit Rath, and Sebastian Sandoval.

 ## Wildfire Risk Assessment System